K-Sahana-9406/College_Management_System/README.md

 # College_Management_System
-Using Node JS and Express JS
+Using Node JS and MySQL